-- 6. Courts look disapprovingly at restricting access to a child.
-Possibly the biggest reason a father would win custody is if the mother had custody and restricted the child's access to his father. - 7.
-Introducing new boyfriends and girlfriends into the life of a child before being divorced is potentially dangerous and damaging to your child and, therefore, to your custody case.
-Short answer: don't do it! - 8.
-Unless the father is abusive, have a picture of her or his father in the child's room. - 9.
-Never deny visitation because you have not received the child support check.
-In the eyes of the court, the two are unrelated and it is deemed unreasonable to deny visitation even to a nonpaying father. - 10.
-Custody is about CHILDREN, not fault.
-Use words like co- parenting, parenting time, not custody or visitation, when speaking with your husband. - 11.
-Never ever, ever move out and temporarily leave your children with their dad.
-This is a sure way to lose physical custody. - 12.
-Don't move out with the children unless you have a detailed plan of action coordinated with your attorney; even then, you are at risk of losing physical custody. - 13.
-If you are in a romantic relationship, do not have your romantic partner spend the night when the children are there, even if you think they don't know because they are asleep. - 14.
-Even if your husband's weekends with the children are your first nights off in years, resist the urge to jump-start your social life and/or heal your broken heart with frequent late nights out.
-This behavior will be used against you. - 15.
-Do not let off steam by venting to your children's teachers, coaches, etc., about your ex.
+- Introducing new boyfriends and girlfriends into the life of a child before being divorced is potentially dangerous and damaging to your child and, therefore, to your custody case.
+Short answer: don't do it! - 13.
+Unless the father is abusive, have a picture of her or his father in the child's room. - 14 Never deny visitation because you have not received the child support check.
+In the eyes of the court, the two are unrelated and it is deemed unreasonable to deny visitation even to a nonpaying father. - Custody is about CHILDREN, not fault.
+Use words like co-parenting, parenting time, not custody or visitation, when speaking with your husband. - 16 Never ever, ever move out and temporarily leave your children with their dad.
+This is a sure way to lose physical custody. - 17.
+Don't move out with the children unless you have a detailed plan of action coordinated with your attorney; even then, you are at risk of losing physical custody. - 18 If you are in a romantic relationship, do not have your romantic partner spend the night when the children are there, even if you think they don't know because they are asleep. - 19.
+Even if your husband's weekends with the children areyour first nights off in years, resist the urge to jump-start your social life and/or heal your broken heart with frequent late nights out.
+This behavior will be used against you. - 20 Do not let off steam by venting to your children's teachers, coaches, etc., about your ex.
 You do not want to appear to be the angry ex in court.